eneiand/eneiand.github.io/_posts/2014-09-17-javascript-good-parts.md

     * Break statement
       * statements can have labels, allowing break to that statement
     * switch statement
-      * switch value does not need to be strings
+      * switch value does not need to be a number
       * case values can be expressions
       * case falls through without a break
     * for in requires filtering to get it right